-Freshman year: the first year of high school or college.
+Freshman year: The first year of high school or college.

 Sophomore Year: The second year of high school or college.